Institute of Chimney Sweeps 1064

 What size flue liner do I need for my stove?

-The recommend minimum size is a Class 1 316/316 6 inch flue liner, even if the out let of your stoves flue is 4/5 inchs.
+The recommended minimum size is a Class 1 316/316 6 inch flue liner, even if the out let of your stoves flue is 4/5 inchs.
 If the flue outlet of your stove is any bigger than six inches you shall need a flue liner of an equal width.
 However DEFRA approved stoves can have a minimum 5 inch width flue liner or of an equal width liner to the flue collar because they are clean burning and are less likely to soot up the flue liner.

 Flue lining for open fires